normal-dev/stdlibs/CONTRIBUTING.md

 ### General process

-To clone multiple repositories, a GitHub personal access token needs to passed as `GITHUB_ACCESS_TOKEN_CONTRIBS` environmental variable.
+To clone multiple repositories, a GitHub personal access token needs to be passed as `GITHUB_ACCESS_TOKEN_CONTRIBS` environmental variable.

 Ideally, every programming language (or technology) handler is written in its